-It’s easy to get distracted by things around you whether you’re in a public space or in your bedroom.
+It’s easy to get distracted by things around you, whether you’re in a public space or in your bedroom.
 It’s also easy to let negative thoughts get the best of your when studying or working.
-By this I mean overthinking an assignment, upcoming test or ongoing tasks.
+That could mean overthinking an assignment, or worrying about an upcoming test.
 Use music for stress relief by creating playlists of your favourite songs or even listening to music without lyrics.
 It will help you focus and reduce those negative feelings.

 ♪ Declutter your home

 Cleaning the space around you, be it your desk, room or entire home, often helps cut down on stress.
 But it doesn’t take away from the fact cleaning is a chore requiring energy.
 When you come home from a long day, chances are you don’t want to do it.
 If you turn on some upbeat, energetic music in the background, your energies will in fact increase!
 Between cleaning and good music, you will reduce any feelings of stress.

 ♪ During your morning routine

 When you wake up in the morning, sometimes all you really want to do is crawl back into bed.
 By incorporating music into your morning routine, you can set the mood for your day.
 You have full control and can choose to make it a low-stress day.
 Try something happy, like pop music, that makes you want to sing along.
 Or even something “smooth” like acoustic music or jazz to ensure you’re calm and working at a comfortable pace.
 Whatever you decide, this is a great way to use music for stress relief.

 Need further guidance on how to reduce stress?
 Read this blog post for some quick tips!